Get Tangem

 Blog_DeFi.png

 DeFi (Decentralized Finance) is an ecosystem comprising financial instruments in the form of decentralized applications (DApps) and services that run on the blockchain.
-Decentralized finance is an alternative to the traditional financial system, offering users a totally new technological and organizational approach to savings, lending, insurance, investment, trading and asset management.
+Decentralized finance is an alternative to the traditional financial system, offering users a new technological and organizational approach to savings, lending, insurance, investment, trading, and asset management.

-Decentralized vs centralized finance: What's the difference?
+Decentralized finance vs. centralized finance: What's the difference?

-DeFi is a relatively young trend in the crypto industry.
-Launched in 2017, MakerDAO is an Ethereum-based lending platform that pioneered decentralized finance applications.
-Nowadays, there are many different DeFi platforms, and their number is constantly growing.
-Most of them operate on the Ethereum network, but there are already decentralized financial services on other blockchains such as the BNB Chain, Polkadot, Solana and Polygon.
+There are many DeFi platforms today, and their number is constantly growing.
+Most of them operate on the Ethereum network, but decentralized financial services exist on other blockchains, such as the BNB Chain, Polkadot, Solana, and Polygon.

 DeFi projects are open source, and all financial transactions are carried out using blockchain-based solutions.

-• DeFi cryptocurrencies (coins, tokens, stablecoins).
-These digital assets can be bought, sold, exchanged and transferred via decentralized applications.
-There are also DeFi tokens which, in addition to their material value, have functions that go beyond simple payments, such as governance tokens that allow holders to participate in the life of DeFi platforms and vote on decisions around their operation and development.
+DeFi tokens, in addition to their material value, have functions that go beyond simple payments, such as governance tokens that allow holders to participate in the life of DeFi platforms and vote on decisions around their operation and development.

 • Smart contracts.
-These are contracts that take the form of computer code and set the terms of transaction, define the actions of the counterparties using a given algorithm, and monitor the fulfilment of all of the parties’ obligations.
-DApps such as decentralized exchanges, lending platforms, and platforms for staking cryptocurrencies are built on the basis of smart contracts.
+These contracts take the form of computer code and set the terms of the transaction, define the actions of the counterparties using a given algorithm, and monitor the fulfillment of all of the parties' obligations.

-From a technical perspective, DeFi comprises a system of interconnected platforms, services and tools that allow users to provide financial services in a decentralized environment.
+From a technical perspective, DeFi comprises a system of interconnected platforms, services, and tools that allow users to provide financial services in a decentralized environment.

-The essential mechanisms of this system are smart contracts, AMMs (automated market makers), liquidity pools and various DeFi token mechanics.
+The essential mechanisms of this system are smart contracts, AMMs (automated market makers), liquidity pools, and various DeFi token mechanics.

 Advantages and disadvantages of DeFi